honzascholtz/Qubespec/README.md

 CHANGELOG:

+11/3 - Added support for mapping the emission - spaxel by spaxel fitting for the [OIII] emission.
+Currently fitting a single Gaussian profile - outflow detection and mapping will be done differently.
 10/3 - Added function for calculating the fluxes.
 Some new support for fitting the maps using least dqaure fitting.
 However, it is now broken do not use.